Associate Professor and Chair, English

 Prof. Ortiz was appointed to the Committee on the Literatures of People of Color for the Modern Language Association in 2017; in 2018 he also completed a three-year term as a jurist for the Matei Calinescu Prize in Twentieth and Twenty-First Century Studies, also for the MLA.
 From 2016 to 2018 Prof. Ortiz also served as co-chair of the Washington, DC, area site committee for the 2018 national meeting of the Latino Studies Association, working with colleagues at the U of Maryland, George Washington U, the U of Virginia, and the Smithsonian Institution to bring 500 scholars of US Latino Studies to the nation’s capital.

 In 2013 Prof. Ortiz also completed tenures of multiple years as Chair of the Standing Committee on Ethnic Studies of the American Studies Association and on the Executive Committee of the Division of Gay Studies in Language and Literature of the Modern Language Association.
-Between 2009 and 2012 he also directed four major conferences and symposia on the Georgetown campus, two for the Americas Initiative of Georgetown College (2009, 2012) and two for the Lannan Center for Poetics and Social Practice (2010, 2011).
+Between 2009 and 2012 he also directed four major conferences and symposia on the Georgetown campus, two for the Americas Initiative of Georgetown University College of Arts & Sciences (2009, 2012) and two for the Lannan Center for Poetics and Social Practice (2010, 2011).
 Since 2010 Prof. Ortiz has also been a consultant on matters of US Latino literature, culture and history with the Congressional Hispanic Caucus Institute, where he regularly conducts enrichment programming with groups of CHCI Fellows and Interns.

 Prof. Ortiz published two journal articles in the 2007/2008 academic year.
 One, on the Chicano novelist Arturo Islas, appeared in Contemporary Literature in the fall of 2007, and the other, on Celia Cruz and Wyclef Jean’s hiphop rendition of ”Guantanamera,” appeared in Social Text in the spring of 2008.
 A third article, entitled “Edwidge Danticat’s Latinidad: The Farming of Bones and the Cultivation (of Fields) of Knowledge,” appeared in the collection Aftermaths: Exile, Migration, and Diaspora Reconsidered (Rutgers UP, 2008).